umer0586/SensaGram/README.md

 - On **Windows**, use the `ipconfig` command.
 - On **Linux**, use the `ifconfig` command.

+## Stream On Boot
+The app can stream sensor data to a specified address upon device boot.
+For devices running Android 9 or lower, the app automatically enables Wi-Fi on boot and starts the data stream.
+However, for devices running Android 10 and later, apps cannot directly control Wi-Fi settings.
+Therefore, you need to ensure your device's Wi-Fi is enabled before shutting down or restarting.
+This allows the system to automatically restore the Wi-Fi state when the device boots up.
+Additionally, make sure the app is not restricted from performing background activities, which you can adjust through your device's system settings.

 ## Installation
 Download apk from [release](https://github.com/umer0586/SensaGram/releases) section.
 Not available on F-Droid yet